Ex-Chinese Premier Li Peng may have died: H.K. media

 BEIJING, Oct.
 21, Kyodo

-Former Chinese Premier Li Peng may have died, Hong Kong media reported Friday, without citing any sources.
+Former Chinese Premier Li Peng, who spearheaded a military crackdown on pro-democracy protesters at Beijing's Tiananmen Square in 1989, may have died, Hong Kong media reported Friday, without citing any sources.

-It is not clear whether the report by a news site affiliated with Hong Kong magazine Mingjing is true, as China's state-run media remains silent.
+It was not clear whether the report by a news site affiliated with Hong Kong magazine Mingjing was true, as China's state-run media has remained silent.
+Another Hong Kong newspaper, the Apple Daily, cited unidentified sources as saying Li was still alive but in a critical condition at the 301 hospital in Beijing.

 To have fuller access to the Kyodo News website, it is necessary to subscribe.
 We offer a broad range of subscription options depending on your needs.
 Learn more.